koksyn/koksyn.github.io/README.md

 # ChainPath Blog

 ## Description
-Blog in which I show my path in becoming a blockchain engineer.
+A blog, in which I show my path in becoming a blockchain engineer.

 ### Website addresses
 Main URL: https://chainpath.??
 [TBA]